sebanc/brunch/README.md

 5) Download the ChromeOS recovery image and extract it.
 6) Follow the Linux "Install ChromeOS on a USB flash drive / SD card / HDD (full disk install / single boot)" instructions from step 5.

-# Optional steps
+# Brunch settings

+The brunch configuration menu can be accessed from Grub using the "ChromeOS (settings)" boot option or directly from ChromeOS using the `sudo edit-brunch-config` command in crosh shell.
+Note: To access crosh shell, press CTRL+ALT+SHIFT+T and type "shell" at the invite.

 ## Framework options

-Some options can be passed through the kernel command lines to activate specific features which might be dangerous or not work from everyone:
+Some device specific options can be enabled through brunch configuration menu:
 - "enable_updates": allow native ChromeOS updates (use at your own risk: ChromeOS will be updated but not the Brunch framework/kernel which might render your ChromeOS install unstable or even unbootable),
 - "pwa": use this option to enable the brunch PWA (then install it from https://sebanc.github.io/brunch-pwa/),
 - "android_init_fix": alternative init to support devices on which the android container fails to start with the standard init,